Live While We're Young: Live performances and usage in media

 One Direction performed the track along with songs of their debut album at the 2012 BBC Radio 1 Teen Awards (7 October).
 The group performed "Live While We're Young" on The X Factor Italy (1 November) and on the X Factor Sweden (2 November).
 They also performed "Live While We're Young" and "Little Things" on The X Factor USA (8 November).
 The group performed "Live While We're Young" and "Little Things" on the BBC's Children in Need 2012 telethon (16 November).
 One Direction also performed the track at Germany's Bambi Awards (22 November).
 "Live While We're Young" was included in the set list of the group's headlining sold-out show at Madison Square Garden (3 December).
 It also was incorporated on the set list of the group's worldwide Take Me Home Tour (2013), utilised as the show's twentieth song.

 "Live While We're Young" was featured in a Pepsi television commercial for the United States that featured both One Direction and the American football player Drew Brees.
 It premiered on Fox in the United States on 10 October 2012.
 Vena called the clip comedic and assessed: "The brand-new commercial not only allows the group to show off their funny bones, but it also serves as a reminder that their new album Take Me Home, featuring "LWWY," is only a month away from dropping."
 It was one of the songs covered by the cast of Glee during the 29 November 2012 episode "Thanksgiving".
 The fictional character Sebastian Smythe, portrayed by Grant Gustin, sang lead vocals while the fictional Dalton Academy Warblers sang back-up.
 The version was released on the studio album, Glee: The Music, Season 4, Volume 1.
 The track was also used for the opening scene of the Miss Universe 2012 pageant.
+An instrumental version of the song is featured in the exergaming video game Fitness Boxing.